nevermindthelabel/fitbit-versa-2-watch/readme.md

-Initial watch face for the Fitbit Versa 2
+Initial watch face for the Fitbit Versa 2 and other Fitbit devices.